jbooker2020/Elk-Stack-Project/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
  What is the main advantage of automating configuration with Ansible?
  - Free: Ansible is an open-source tool.
- - Very simple to set up and use: No special coding skills are necessary to use Ansible’s playbooks (more on playbooks later).
+ - Very simple to set up and use: No special coding skills are necessary to use Ansible’s playbooks.
  - Powerful: Ansible lets you model even highly complex IT workflows.
  - Flexible: You can orchestrate the entire application environment no matter where it’s deployed.
 You can also customize it based on your needs.
  - Agentless: You don’t need to install any other software or firewall ports on the client systems you want to automate.
 You also don’t have to set up a separate management        structure.